ProjectAdam95/My-First-Blog/README.md

 - After submitting the user is taken to the blog page where they can view their post and also the 5 most recent posts displayed in the center of the screen.
 - On the form page the user is given the choice of altering the theme from a dark/light mode to suit their preference.
 - If the user wishes to enter another post they may click the Back button to navigate back to the home page.
+- If the user viewing the page wishes to view additional projects by me, a link to my portfolio is at the bottom of the home page and blog page!

 Features include: